FyraLabs-Graveyard/pungi/doc/configuration.rst

     based on current variant.
 You can use ``install_tree_from`` key to use install tree from another variant.

+    Both the install tree and repos can use one of following formats:

+     * URL to the location
+     * name of variant in the current compose
+     * absolute path on local filesystem (which will be translated using configured mappings or used unchanged, in which case you have to ensure the koji builders can access it)

     You can set either a single format, or a list of formats.
 For available values see help output for ``koji image-build`` command.